woodrowdemo/postman_chained_api_trello/README.md

 ## Overview

-The included Postman collection (`Trello API Testing.postman_collection.json`) demonstrates a basic end-to-end workflow with the Trello API, where the output of one request is used as input for subsequent requests.
+The included Postman collection (`Trello API Testing.postman_collection.json`) demonstrates an end-to-end workflow with the Trello API, where the output of one request is used as input for subsequent requests.
 This is commonly referred to as "chained" API testing.

 ### Workflow Steps